JingweiZuo/jingweizuo.github.io/content/home/about.md

   year = 2015
 +++
 # Bio
-Jingwei Zuo is a first-year Ph.D. student of data mining, under the supervision of Prof.[Karine Zeitouni](http://perso.prism.uvsq.fr/~zeitouni/) and Dr.Yehia Taher, with [Ambient Data Accessing and Mining group](https://www.david.uvsq.fr/?team=adam#) of [DAVID Lab](https://www.david.uvsq.fr)(Donnée et Algorithmes pour une Ville Intelligente et Durable), UVSQ, Université Paris-Saclay.
-His research interests include Time Series analytics, streamining data mining and distributed algorithm in Big Data context.
-He received his B.Sc degree in Optical & Electronic Information from Huazhong University of Science & Technology, China in 2015, and his M.Sc. degree in Big Data from UVSQ and Université Paris-Saclay, France in 2017, as well as an engineer degree in Electronic & Computer Science from Polytech Sorbonne, France in 2016.
+Jingwei Zuo is a first-year Ph.D. student of data mining, under the supervision of Prof. [Karine Zeitouni](http://perso.prism.uvsq.fr/~zeitouni/) and Dr. Yehia Taher, with [Ambient Data Accessing and Mining team](https://www.david.uvsq.fr/?team=adam#) of [DAVID Lab](https://www.david.uvsq.fr)(Donnée et Algorithmes pour une Ville Intelligente et Durable), UVSQ, Université Paris-Saclay.
+His research interests include Time Series analytics, Data Streams mining and distributed algorithm in the context of IoT.
+He received his B.Sc degree in Optical & Electronic Information from [Huazhong University of Science & Technology](http://english.hust.edu.cn), China in 2015, and his M.Sc. degree in Big Data from UVSQ and University of Paris-Saclay, France in 2017, as well as an engineer degree in Electronic & Computer Science from [Polytech Sorbonne](https://www.polytech.upmc.fr), France in 2016.